 And an OFF-WHITE x IKEA FRAKTA bag

-As the image was taken in the Prototype Lab it remains to be seen whether Abloh will go ahead with this particular design, but after Balenciaga released its own take on the iconic bag, it would be surprising if OFF-WHITE didn’t use this opportunity to do the same.
+As the image was taken in the Prototype Lab, it remains to be seen whether Abloh will go ahead with this particular design, but after Balenciaga released its own take on the iconic bag, it would be surprising if OFF-WHITE didn’t use this opportunity to do the same.

-Its aimed at millennials moving into their first home
+It’s aimed at millennials moving into their first home

 On its website, IKEA announced that “together, IKEA and OFF-WHITE look for ways to help create a home for millennials who are just starting out their lives.”

-“We’re looking at that first phase of adult life, when you start making purchases for your space.
+Abloh added in a statement, “We’re looking at that first phase of adult life, when you start making purchases for your space.
 Largely people grow up in their parents’ environment.
-They’ve never had to consider furniture,” Abloh said in a statement.
-“Then when they’re off on their own and have their own aesthetic, what are their first purchases?
+They’ve never had to consider furniture.
+Then when they’re off on their own and have their own aesthetic, what are their first purchases?
 I’m interested in thinking about how those purchases are informed.”